openstack/charm-deployment-guide/deploy-guide/source/upgrade-series-openstack.rst

 .. warning::

-   This document is based upon the foundational knowledge and guidelines set forth in the more general `Series upgrade`_ appendix.
+   This document is based upon the foundational knowledge and guidelines set forth on the more general `Series upgrade`_ page.
 That reference must be studied in-depth prior to attempting the steps outlined here.
-In particular, ensure that the :ref:`Pre-upgrade requirements <pre-upgrade_requirements>` are satisfied; the :doc:`Upgrade issues <upgrade-issues>` have been reviewed and considered; and that :ref:`Workload specific preparations
+In particular, ensure that the :ref:`Pre-upgrade requirements <pre-upgrade_requirements>` are satisfied and that the :ref:`Workload specific preparations
    <workload_specific_preparations>` have been addressed during planning.

 Downtime